 Using state of the art approaches including CRISPR, genetic screens, and timelapse microscopy, the Krause Lab works to identify the molecular mechanisms that regulate hematopoiesis.
-One major focus is determining how progenitors pick with differentiated cell type to become – this is cell fate commitment.
-Cell fate decisions are regulated by differential transcription and epigenetics the cell cycle, in ways that are not yet understood, affects the decision of the bipotent megakaryocyte-erythrocyte progenitor (MEP) to pick the megakaryocytic versus erythroid lineage.
+One major focus is determining how progenitors pick which differentiated cell type to become – this is cell fate commitment.
+Cell fate decisions are regulated by differential transcription and epigenetics and the cell cycle, in ways that are not yet understood.
+These processes affects the decision of the bipotent megakaryocyte-erythrocyte progenitor (MEP) to pick the megakaryocytic versus erythroid lineage.

 We have pioneered techniques for time-lapse imaging of the dynamics of differentiation in individual MEP (see video).
 The Krause lab has also developed immunohistochemistry and immunofluorescence methods that aid in high-throughput characterization of differentiation markers (see figure).
 In our ongoing research, we are applying cutting edge genomic approaches like single cell RNA-sequencing to finely study transcriptomic changes during the dynamic processes of hematopoiesis and leukemogenesis.

 Improper development of megakaryocytes leads to Acute Megakaryoblastic Leukemia (AMKL), a deadly variant of Acute Myeloblastic Leukemia (AML) characterized by increased blasts in the marrrow.
 To better understand the healthy and cancerous development of these cells, we focus primarily on two genes, RBM15 and MKL1, that are fused in the t(1;22) translocation often observed in AMKL patients.